hkoof/notes/fail2ban basics.md

 iptables -L f2b-sshd -n
 ```

-None of the above commands show when an IP adress was banned or when it will be
+None of the above commands show when an IP address was banned or when it will be
 un-banned.
 That information can be found in the log file
 `/var/log/fail2ban.log`